dharvey242/E58-Gimbal-Project/README.md

 2. An Ardunio Micro
 3. Some wires to solder it up
 4. A pico servo motor (https://www.espruino.com/Servo+Motors)
-5. 3d printed gimbal bracket
+5. 3d printed gimbal bracket - .STL attached.

 Steps
 Notes – check all voltages – micro needs 5v only.